Ruby or Garnet: Which red gemstone is right for you?

 Though garnet and ruby are similar in appearance, there are some key differences.
 One of the most notable is price.
 Ruby’s centuries-old prestige and glamor makes it one of the most valuable gemstones in the market.
 Ruby is also one of the hardiest stones, meaning it can better withstand everyday wear and tear.
 Garnet is typically more affordable than ruby.
 If you are looking for a red gemstone on a limited budget, then garnet is a beautiful option that won’t break the bank.

-Is ruby stronger than garnet?
+Is ruby “harder” than garnet?

 Yes!
 Ruby is formed out of corundum, which is also the mineral found in sapphire.
 It ranks an astonishing 9 on the Mohs scale of hardness, only second to diamond.
 Garnet generally ranks 6.5-7.5 on the Mohs scale, although each type of garnet has a different level of durability.
-For instance, a garnet type like demantoid will be a little softer than pyrope and almandine that fall on the harder side.
+For instance, a garnet type like demantoid will be a little “softer” than pyrope and almandine that fall on the harder side.

 In a contest of durability, ruby is the undisputed winner.
 However, garnet has an advantage over ruby: Since it ranks lower on the Mohs scale, it is an ideal gemstone for fashioning into intaglios and cameos.